zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

 I have used **require('jit-grunt')(grunt);** to run tasks instead of **require('load-grunt-tasks')(grunt);** because it much faster (6 **ms** compared to 4,7 **s**).

-In the project, I compile `.scss` files with [grunt-sass](https://github.com/sindresorhus/grunt-sass), which uses libsass which is a Sass compiler in C++, in purpose of performance.
-But there are [missing some features](http://sass-compatibility.github.io/).
+In the project, I compile `.scss` files with [grunt-sass](https://github.com/sindresorhus/grunt-sass), which uses libsass which is a Sass compiler written in C++, in purpose of performance.
+But there are [missing features](http://sass-compatibility.github.io/).
 So if you need more stable compiler or Compass support use [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass).
 {:.h-warning}

 Running `grunt serve` (you can run it as default task `grunt`) on the command line will perform the following tasks: